Cervélo: Professional sport

 Cervélo's sponsorship of elite athletes has led to widespread recognition of the brand.

 In 2003, Cervélo became the bike supplier to Team CSC, at the time the 14th team on the world ranking.
 Aside possibly from LeMond Bicycles and their collaborations with Merlin Metalworks and Calfee Design, Cervélo may have been the smallest and youngest bike company to ever supply a team at this level.
 Team CSC was crowned the world's #1 pro cycling team aboard Cervélo for three years.
 The partnership lasted for six years, until the end of 2008.

 In 2009, Cervélo became the first bike manufacturer in the modern era to have its own cycling team at the highest levels of racing, Cervélo TestTeam.
 The team had a stated goal of not only competing successfully on the international level, but also encouraging collaboration between the team members, Cervélo, and other product sponsorship partners in order to develop better products.
 There was also a strong focus on fan interaction and experiences.
 The team's most renowned riders were 2008 Tour de France winner Carlos Sastre and 2010 World Champion and 2009 TdF Green Jersey winner Thor Hushovd.
 Heinrich Haussler also took many of the team's headlines, with his impressive performances at Paris–Nice, Milan–San Remo, and his stage win in the 2009 Tour de France (Stage 13, Colmar).

 In 2010, Emma Pooley and Thor Hushovd won the UCI Women's Timetrial and UCI Men's Road Race respectively.
 Success was also achieved in a number of ITU Triathlon Races and the Ironman 70.3 and long-distance events.

 For the 2011 season, Cervélo joined forces with Slipstream sports to form the Garmin–Cervélo team, which also included a women's team.
 This partnership lasted until the end of the 2014 season.

 For the 2015, 2016, 2017 and 2018 season, they provided bikes to MTN-Qhubeka that turned into Team Dimension-Data for Qhubeka in 2016.

-From the 2021 season, Cervélo sponsors Team Jumbo–Visma.